 — have a common (single) scoreboard context control maintained by the MLD with partial state operation on each setup link where the TID is mapped to, or

 — have a common (single) scoreboard context control maintained by the MLD with full state operation on each setup link where the TID is mapped to.

+When EFP is negotiated, each <peer MLD, TID, LinkID> tuple under a block ack agreement, a recipient MLD shall maintain an independent scoreboard context control and partial state operation at each STA affiliated with the MLD operating on the link where the TID is mapped.

 NOTE 3—A peer MLD is identified based on its MLD MAC address.